jarusll/the-logs/index.md

 Took a online assessment test.
 Pretty good in frontend.
 Average in backend.
 The backend assessment had alot of cryptographic security questions.

 Tomorrow, I'll start publishing org-mode.
-The plan is to get the system ASAP and then I can port my site slowly.
+The plan is to get the system up ASAP and then I can port my site slowly.

 # 2022-05-19